 1. Up to thirty-thousand (30,000) rubber ducks will be available for adoption and entered in the race.
 Ducks may be adopted from members of the Rotary Club of Daniel Island (“Lead Participating Club”) or from members of the other Rotary Clubs participating in the adoption of ducks (“Other Participating Clubs”) – Rotary Club of Cainhoy-Peninsula, Rotary Club of Mount Pleasant, Mt.
-Pleasant Rotary Impact Club, Rotary Club of North Charleston (North Charleston Lunch), Rotary Club of North Charleston Breakfast, Rotary Clubs of Summerville (Summerville Club, Summerville Oakbrook Club, and Summerville Evening Club).
+Pleasant Rotary Impact Club, Rotary Club of North Charleston (North Charleston Lunch), Rotary Club of North Charleston Breakfast, North Charleston Breakfast Impact Club, and the Rotary Clubs of Summerville (Summerville Club, Summerville Oakbrook Club, and Summerville Evening Club).
 Adoption forms may also be found, and adoptions processed online, at https://www.charlestonduckrace.com.
 The Lead Participating Club and the Other Participating Clubs are seeking both individuals and businesses to adopt ducks for $10 per duck.
 Approximately thirty-thousand (30,000) ducks will race regardless of the number adopted, but if fewer than 30,000 ducks race, all adopted numbers will be in the race.
 The original duck adopter may waive their right of participation in the duck race, in which case the duck shall be entered under the name of the Rotary Club of Daniel Island, or any of the six other participating clubs.
 Winners will be determined by the first adopted ducks to cross the finish line.
 Chances of winning depend on the total number of qualified entries.